SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Chapter 5 - QUIZ

-* Why Azure Route Server (ARS) has injected the Branch sites CIDRs to the Spoke VNET protected subnet but not the FortiGate private subnet?
+* Why has the Azure Route Server (ARS) injected Branch site CIDRs to the Spoke VNET protected subnet but not the FortiGate private subnet?
 * The Branch external Load balancer has two front end public ip.
 How do we ensure that traffic egressing Branch1 on port1 (isp1)  has always the same public ip applied?
 Same for traffic egressing Branch1 on port3 (isp2)

 </details>